steadybit/docs-public/content/install-configure/40-install-platform/10-docker.md

 At least a Docker installation and a PostgresSQL database is required to run the platform.
 The corresponding connection parameters for the database are passed to the installation script.

+As the platform will be delivered as a Docker image.
+Currently the following Docker versions are supported:

+* 20.10+
+* 19.03+
+* 18.03+
+* 1.13

 ## Oneliner

 For a quick setup you can use this Oneliner: